← Back to settlement blog

 Settlement FAQs

-Who is eligible to file a claim in the Fiore v.
-Ingenious Designs LLC class action?
+Who is eligible for the Fiore v.
+Ingenious Designs LLC, et al. settlement?

 Official Filing Links